 Becomes important to the client’s decision-making process around their site.
 Networks with clients outside of work.
 Can envision and suggest ideas for the site that spark the client to act.

-Is considered vital to the client’s digital strategy.
+Is requested specifically by clients.
 Networks with new potential clients, speaks at events, or writes about project management for the blog.

 Understands the basic stages of how web projects are composed.
 Can read and understand a Work Breakdown Structure (WBS) provided by a technical lead/creative director.